 Have you ever dreamed of your own pet?
 A furry animal with a color that has a striped pattern and even spots like a tiger.
-This large animal is a cat or better known as the turtle.
-This animal is very famous as a pet because of both its size and its very low pet cost.
+This largest cat is something else as one of the breed is very famous as a pet because of both its size and its very low pet cost.
 But there are some breeds that are larger in size.
 They also deserve the same love as everyone else.

 1. Maine Coon